A ‘performance/installation’ by Simon Waters (2018)

 Simon Waters (1991)

 ‘Travel fictions’ consisted of a series of environmental recordings each originating in an acoustically distinctive sonic environment.
 Some were characterised by a peculiar focus on some particular spectral or amplitude non-linearity, as with the absorbent ‘tubby’ interior of a very full car, the odd stillness of an urban back garden in baking heat allowing the perception of immense distance, the complex interplay of foot, cycle and motor traffic at a busy junction, the sweep of a curved overground tube station at which wheel/rail friction isolated precise oscillating pitches.
 And each seemed to invite reproduction in some specific context.
-In the long, thin environment of a brutalist concrete corridor.
+The first instantiation of the series as an installation was in the long, thin environment of a brutalist concrete corridor: The Music Centre at the University of East Anglia was designed on a sloping site by Arup Associates, and built around a bright, airy spinal corridor rhythmically punctuated by hanging acoustic screens.
+The corridor accommodated the slope by alternating between level and gently sloping sections, each level section marking the entrance to an acoustically isolated room on one side.
+The glazed roof, which was therefore increasingly distant from the floor as one walked down the corridor, and the rough concrete blockwork of the walls, lent the space a liminal ‘indoor-outdoor’ feel.
+Crucially this was not an attempt to reproduce the immersive environments of the recordings, but rather to shape the conditions of reproduction such that the *feeling* of the source location was somehow suggested.
+This included appropriate (dynamic) scaling of the sounds - reproduction at the perceptual level of the original experiences - an issue which was later to be highlighted in my work after conversations with Chris Watson.

 My electroacoustic concert music from 1980-2000 was all designed for specific multiple loudspeaker ‘diffusion’ systems in which different frequency zones could be localised in particular physical areas, and the proxemics and dynamics of the work expanded - an approach pioneered from 1974 onwards by my PhD supervisor Denis Smalley.
 A preceding acoustic work ‘Marloes’ for large ensemble and blindfolded ambulant audience (performed at Nottingham University 1979) was the first in which I consciously explored Hall’s notion of proxemics, with sounds divided into intimate, personal, local and environmental zones.
 This was later explored on a more technologised (and virtual) domain by my Hybrid Virtual/Physical Feedback flute instrument of 2006-onward (documented in Waters, 2013).